 - the retention of a coherent and connected network of 30 mph and 40 mph roads

-More than half of the citywide roll out is now complete.
-Installation of signs and lines for phase three covering Zone 4 (north west) and Zone 5 (west) is underway.
-The new speed limit for this phase is planned to come into force on 16 August 2017.
-The final phase is scheduled to be completed by 31 January 2018.
+We are now three quarters of the way through the citywide roll out.
+The third phase covering Zone 4 (north west) and Zone 5 (west) came into effect on 16 August 2017.
+The final phase is scheduled to be completed in February 2018.